- Fundraising & Support

 TheFamily: a very local accelerator

 TheFamily is a brand-new accelerator that has received lots of press lately as it launched a completly new model of accelerator that is not without reminding us of a salon.
-Instead of offering 3 month incubation in a shared office, Alice Zagury, former La Cantine (a famous French incubator) exec and her team will mentor selected startups 3 times a week in a Parisian appartment without any time limitation.
+Instead of offering 3 month incubation in a shared office, Alice Zagury, former La Cantine (a famous French accelerator) exec and her team will mentor selected startups 3 times a week in a Parisian appartment without any time limitation.
 Entrepreneurs can join and leave the program anytime.

 The first weekly meeting is a one-on-one with a member of TheFamily team, the second a dinner with an established entrepreneur, and the third a day of workshop.
 There's no admission fee to enter the program, nor investment in the accelerated startups, but TheFamily will take 1% of equity from the accelerated companies, a rather low entrance fee compared to other programs.
 "We want to accelerate champions, 1% of the "next Google" is good enough," says Zagury.